billzorn/mtgencode/README.md

 ```
 will read the corpus from AllSets.json and put the new encoding in output.txt.

+You can also use unscramble.py to take data formatted like hte output of encode.py and make it more human readable (though definitely not valid json).
+Works the same way as encode.

 Apparently I'm running Python 2.7.6.

 ======